mongodb/specifications/source/unified-test-format/unified-test-format.rst

   should be assumed that there is no upper bound on the required server version.
   The format of this string is defined in `Version String`_.

-- ``topologies``: Optional string or array of strings.
+- ``topologies``: Optional array of strings.
 One or more of server topologies against which the tests can be run successfully.
 Valid topologies are "single", "replicaset", "sharded", and "sharded-replicaset" (i.e. sharded cluster backed by replica sets).
 If this field is omitted, it should be assumed that there is no topology requirement for the test.

   When matching a "sharded-replicaset" topology, test runners MUST ensure that all shards are backed by a replica set.
 The process for doing so is described in `Determining if a Sharded Cluster Uses Replica Sets`_.
+When matching a "sharded" topology, test runners MUST accept any type of sharded cluster (i.e.
+  "sharded" implies "sharded-replicaset", but not vice versa).

 entity